Cinco De Mayo

 In conclusion, episode 17 of this Cigar Podcast brilliantly combined the spirit of Cinco De Mayo with the art of smoking cigars.
 From cowboy hats and Casa 1910 cigars to Tequila Old Fashions and a special guest, the show offered an engaging and delightful celebration of the holiday and a deep dive into the world of Mexican cigars.
 This episode is a must-listen for those interested in exploring the nuances of cigar smoking or merely looking to celebrate the Mexican heritage.

-68. Weird Cigar Smoking Laws | The Cigar Guys Podcast The Cigar Guys Podcast
+178. Tequila 101 with Phil King, The Truth about Spirits | The Cigar Guys Podcast The Cigar Guys Podcast

-2. 67.
-The Best Morning Cigars | The Cigar Guys Podcast
+2. 177.
+Inside Escobar Cigars: The Brand Part-Owned by Nas | The Cigar Guys Podcast

 Leave a comment